Using the Predefined Actions of the Rules Tab

 Description

 The Rules tab is a powerful debugging functionality in Fiddler Everywhere.
-How can I use each of the predefined actions in the Actions drop-down as DAT files and customize a rule by adding a Custom response file or a Manual Response?
+How can I use each of the predefined actions in the Actions drop-down and customize a rule?

 Solution